grimmpp/home-assistant-eltako/docs/heating-and-cooling/readme.md

 <img src="./Temp.
 Sensor - Room 1 FUTH.png" height="100">

 ## Teach-in FUTH
-You need to teach-in telegram to FUTH so that it takes over the target temperature set in Home Assistant, otherwise FUTH will overwrite its target temperature every 50 seconds.
+You need to teach-in telegram to FUTH so that it takes over the target temperature set in Home Assistant, otherwise FUTH will overwrite its target temperature every 55 seconds.
 If you have successfully teached-in FUTH, it will receive the target temperature from Home Assistant and apply it.
+Now both device will sync their target temperatures.

 In Home Assistant you will find in the climate controller device for a button entity to send teach-in telegram to FUTH.
 Before doing it go into the menu of FUTH `learn -> heating -> controller -> wait for telegram` so it is waiting for the teach-in telegram and then send it.

+**Hint**: Teach-in button only works when connected with USB transceiver.
+FAM14 and FGW14-USB do not send tech-in telegrams into the wireless network to FUTH.

 <img src="./climate-tech-in-button2.png" height="350">